flyte/mqtt-io/README.md

 ### Sensors

-Receive updates on the value of a sensor by subscribing to the `home/sensor/temperature` topic:
+Receive updates on the value of a sensor by subscribing to the `home/sensor/<sensor input name>` topic.
+In the following example, this would be `home/sensor/temperature`:

 ```yaml
 mqtt: